joeclark-phd/granite/database/README.md

  I have now rigged up AgencyControllerIntegrationTest to use Testcontainers.
 This has turned up a couple of new problems:

- - Testcontainers wants a generic Postgres image to create a PostgreSQLContainer, not a customized on like mine with specified username, password, and with a directory of init scripts.
+ - Testcontainers wants a generic Postgres image to create a PostgreSQLContainer, not a customized one like mine with specified username, password, and with a directory of init scripts.
 I am forced instead to create a GenericContainer but this is clunkier + requires more boilerplate code.

    - It may be possible to trick Testcontainers into thinking my image is a Postgres image, but I'm not sure yet.